Tag: reflection

 Then to make it undeniable, some other prophets were also told (based upon the phrasing, separately from Elijah and Elisha), and they told Elisha.
 This story may really be less about Elijah than about Elisha.
 Despite the miraculous, Elijah seems more of the forefather character, rather than the main character.

-“…He is the same one who shone in our hearts to us the of the of God’s glory in the face of Jesus Christ.” — 2 Corinthians 4:6 [CEB]
+“…He is the same one who shone in our hearts to give us the light of the of God’s glory in the face of Jesus Christ.” — 2 Corinthians 4:6 [CEB]

 ※Reflection※